 A tribute to our beloved country… Hope they and the whole world be safe soon…

 [This time, the T-Team with Mr. B scale the heights of the highest mountain in South Australia, Mt.
 Woodroffe.
 Even back in 1977, Mt.
 Woodroffe being on land owned by the indigenous people, we needed permission and a guide.
 Don’t know what happened to the guide back then, but we had permission.
 The situation has changed in the 42 years since we climbed…more about that later.

-Many thanks to Mohamad Al Karbi for giving me the opportunity to share the T-Team’s life in South Australia.]
+Many thanks to Mohamad Al Karbi for the opportunity to share the T-Team’s adventures in outback Australia.]

-Once again, many thanks to Mohamad Al Karbi for giving me the opportunity to share the T-Team’s adventures in Central Australia.]
+Many thanks to Mohamad Al Karbi for giving me the opportunity to share the T-Team’s adventures in South Australia.]

 An early start, just what the K-Team love.
 We were to board the Wilderness Cruise Boat by 8.45am.
 Not as early as the last time I took the cruise.
 Then, in 2011, I journeyed with my mother (Mrs T), for whatever reason, the ship departed much earlier than 8.45am.
 Fearing we’d miss the boat, Mum and I rose at the crack of dawn and ate our breakfast at a hotel opposite the wharf while watching the sun rise on the calm waters of Macquarie Harbour; an oil painting in hues of gold and pink with ducks on the jetty.
 Mum’s breakfast of Eggs Benedict was less than perfect; uncooked, runny and the “whites” not white.
 She’s never had Eggs Benedict again.
 I guess there had to be some compensation for the ideal weather we had that August day in 2011.